What is a Sales Playbook and How Do You Build One?

 Once you’ve done all the background work, it’s time to write and format your sales playbook.

 Regardless of length, be sure to include a table of contents.
-While sellers should read the playbook in its entirety, they will also use it as a reference guide.
-A table of contents helps them easily find exactly what they’re looking for.
+While sellers should read the playbook, they will also use it as a reference guide.
+A table of contents helps them easily find exactly what they want.

 In addition, be sure to consider format.
-Some organizations use printed sales playbooks.
+Some organizations use printed playbooks.
 However, this approach isn’t usually effective.
-A better approach is to ensure sellers can digitally access the sales playbook – and all supporting resources – within a single platform.
+A better approach is to ensure sellers can digitally access it – and all supporting resources – within a single platform.
 With such a platform, you can also make updates digitally.
 That means sellers always have access to the latest and greatest version of the sales playbook.

 7. Revisit your sales playbook often

 In the world of business, change is constant.
-Markets evolve.
-Product and service offerings change.
-New sales techniques and tactics come to light that help sellers successfully close more deals.
+Markets evolve, and product and service offerings change.
+New sales techniques and tactics emerge that help sellers successfully close more deals.
 Your sales playbook must evolve to keep up.

-Be sure to track usage of the playbook.
+Be sure to track the usage of the playbook.
 In addition, ask for feedback.
 This will help you understand what’s working – and what’s not.
-Then, you can use those insights to optimize your sales playbook on a regular basis.
+Then, you can use those insights to optimize your sales playbook regularly.

 Key challenges when creating and implementing a sales playbook